clayfos/SimpLogo/README.md

 library(Cairo)

 plot <- SimpLogoPlot(results, plot.ic = TRUE)
-#> Scale for 'y' is already present.
-Adding another scale for 'y', which will
-#> replace the existing scale.
 ```

 It produces a list of 3 graphical results, the primary SimpLogo plot